North Nicosia: Performing arts

 The Turkish Cypriot State Theatre and Nicosia Municipal Theater are headquartered in Nicosia and put on a number of plays each year.
-The Nicosia Turkish Municipality organizes the Cyprus Theatre Festival annually, and prominent theatrical groups from Turkey as well as the Nicosia Municipal Theatre participate in the festival that takes place in the Atatürk Culture and Congress Centre of the Near East University.
+The Nicosia Turkish Municipality organises the Cyprus Theatre Festival annually, and prominent theatrical groups from Turkey as well as the Nicosia Municipal Theatre participate in the festival that takes place in the Atatürk Culture and Congress Centre of the Near East University.
 Theatre is very popular in Northern Cyprus, and as such, long queues form for the ticket sales of the festival, with the number of theatre-goers increasing every year.
 The Nicosia Municipal Theatre children as well and the Gönyeli municipality holds its own theatre workshop that puts on plays.
 Nicosia Artistic Theatre is another theatrical group that is active in the city.

 Nicosia Turkish Municipality founded its Lefkoşa Municipal Orchestra in 1987.
 Since then, the orchestra has grown and developed several branches, including the Children's Choir, Folk Music Choir, Pop Orchestra, Latin Orchestra and the Chamber Music Orchestra, with about 90 participants, most of whom are volunteers.
 The orchestra frequently delivers concerts and participates in big musical festivals held in the country.
 At times, the orchestra delivers concerts at open spaces, such as parks and squares.
 It also holds composing contests.
 The Presidential Symphony Orchestra of Northern Cyprus, founded in 2015, is based in North Nicosia and as of 2018, the works for building a concert hall and headquarters for the orchestra are underway.
 The city is home to the annual Nicosia Walled City Jazz Festival, at which both local and Turkish jazz musicians take the stage.

-The city hosts several folk dance groups, which organize annual festivals to perform Cypriot folk dances.
+The city hosts several folk dance groups, which organise annual festivals to perform Cypriot folk dances.
 The foreign students or delegations visiting universities perform their own traditional dances.
 The city hosts folk dance shows of children from other countries in the annual children's day on 23 April.
 North Nicosia annually hosts the Nicosia International Folk Dance Festival, where groups from various countries perform all around the city in parks and squares.

 Several modern dance activities also take place in the city, where several dance schools are established.
 Internationally renowned musicals and dance shows are performed in front of crowded audiences in the Atatürk Culture and Congress Centre.
 In 2010, the city was part of the international Earthdance activity, which was witnessed by thousands of locals.